apache/ozone-site/docs/02-quick-start/01-installation/02-kubernetes.md

 * Working minikube setup
 * kubectl

-`kubernetes/examples` folder of the Ozone distribution contains Kubernetes deployment resource files for multiple use cases.
-By default the Kubernetes resource files are configured to use *apache/ozone* image from the Docker Hub.
+The `kubernetes/examples` directory of the Ozone distribution contains Kubernetes deployment resource files for multiple use cases.
+By default the Kubernetes resource files are configured to use the [apache/ozone](https://hub.docker.com/r/apache/ozone) image from Docker Hub.

 To deploy it to minikube, use the minikube configuration set: